AndrewN93/skill-up-students-app/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start:server` to run fake backed (made with [json-server](https://www.npmjs.com/package/json-server#getting-started))

+Run `npm run start` to run front end application.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding